CyberFlameGO/svnpython/Doc/library/test.rst

    Subclass of :exc:`TestSkipped`.
 Raised when a resource (such as a network connection) is not available.
 Raised by the :func:`requires` function.

-The :mod:`test.test_support` module defines the following constants:
+The :mod:`test.support` module defines the following constants:

 .. data:: verbose